ehettervik/es-theme-pixel/README.md

-# ES_Theme_Pixel
+# ES_Theme_Pixel-Metadata
-Regular Pixel theme for Emulation Station.
-Shows console image and console information on the Gameslist view.
+Pixel theme with changes made to include metadata.
 Do not modify this theme or use graphics in other projects.